Boss2021-eng/Geo-Dev-Lab/week 3/Datanotes.md

 ## 6. GeoPackage Export

-The processed files were exported as GeoPackages (`.gpkg`).
-The layers were combined into a single layer during export.
+### Exporting and Consolidating Spatial Data

-GeoPackage is an OGC-supported format for storing geospatial data in a SQLite-based container.
-It can store geometry, attributes, and spatial reference information in a single file.
+The processed datasets were exported as GeoPackage (`.gpkg`) files and consolidated into a single GeoPackage named `Lagos_health_and_LGA.gpkg` to reduce data redundancy and simplify data management.
+During export, the relevant datasets were combined into a single layer.

-Although the exported file contains one combined layer, the administrative attributes remain available as separate fields.
+GeoPackage is an Open Geospatial Consortium (OGC)-supported, SQLite-based geospatial data format that enables the storage of spatial geometries, attribute data, and coordinate reference system information within a single file.
+This format facilitates efficient data organisation, portability, and interoperability across GIS software.

 ## 7. Data Quality Assessment